Patronymic: Dutch

 In Dutch, patronymics were often used in place of family names or as middle names.
 Patronymics were composed of the father's name plus an ending -zoon for sons, -dochter for daughters.
 For instance, Abel Janszoon Tasman is "Abel son of Jan Tasman", and Kenau Simonsdochter Hasselaer: "Kenau, daughter of Simon Hasselaer".
 In written form, these endings were often abbreviated as -sz. and -dr. respectively e.g. Jeroen Cornelisz.
 "Jeroen son of Cornelis", or Dirck Jacobsz.
 The endings -s, -se and -sen were also commonly used for sons and often for daughters too.
 In the northern provinces, -s, as genitive case, was almost universally used for both sons and daughters.
 The suffix -x as in "Tacx" or "Hendrix" also denoted the son or daughter of... and is now integrated as a complete name.

 Patronymics were common in the Dutch United Provinces until the French invasion in 1795 and subsequent annexation in 1810.
 As the Netherlands were now a province of France, a registry of births, deaths and marriages was established in 1811, whereupon emperor Napoleon forced the Dutch to register and adopt a distinct surname.

 French

-In France, the terms patronyme and nom patronymique had long been used interchangeably to designate the family name, meaning that it is inherited from the father.
+In France, the terms patronyme (lit. 'patronym') and nom patronymique (lit. 'patronymic name') were long used in legislation to designate the family name, meaning that it was inherited from the father.
+Hence in everyday language, nom de famille (family name, surname) implied the patronym.
+A legal reform in 2002, replaced occurrences of patronyme and nom patronymique with nom de famille in legal texts, and enabled parents to give their children either or both of their surnames.

 The tradition of patronymic lineage is still used among some Canadian descendants of French colonists: in the oral tradition of many Acadians, for example, Marc à Pierre à Gérard (lit.
 'Marc of Pierre of Gérard'), means "Marc, son of Pierre, grandson of Gérard".